argparse - parse options passed to a fish script or function

 Flag Value Validation

 Sometimes you need to validate the option values.
 For example, that it is a valid integer within a specific range, or an ip address, or something entirely different.
 You can always do this after argparse returns but you can also request that argparse perform the validation by executing arbitrary fish script.
-To do so simply append an ! (exclamation-mark) then the fish script to be run.
+To do so append an ! (exclamation-mark) then the fish script to be run.
 When that code is executed three vars will be defined:

 • _argparse_cmd will be set to the value of the value of the argparse --name value.